 - Avoid driving and parking heavy vehicles on the surface.

-- Ensure that gas and coolant do not leak onto fresh asphalt driveway to prevent staining.
+- Ensure that gas and coolant do not leak onto the fresh asphalt driveway to prevent staining.

 Asphalt is a porous material; therefore, applying sealant is unavoidable.
 The sealcoat application should occur between twelve to twenty-four months after the asphalt driveway installation.
 You do not want to sealcoat until the driveway is fully cured and hard.
 A sealant protects your asphalt driveway safe from oil, grease, gasoline, moisture, and other harmful substances.